magali-br/personal-website/README.md

     ```
     npm run generate-file-lists
     ```
-    This will generate `blogFiles.json`; a list of the files names the front-end will eventually parse.
+    This will generate `blogFiles.json` and `recipesFiles.json`; a list of the files names the front-end will eventually parse.

     NOTE: Currently, the `md/` directory has placeholder blogs (Blog 1, 2, and 3).